tpf/tprf-hugo-site/content/trademarks.md

-Do not incorporate any Perl marks into the marks, logos, or name of your business, project, or organization, unless you have the prior written permission of TPF.
+Do not incorporate any Perl marks into the marks, logos, or name of your business, project, or organization, unless you have the prior written permission of TPRF.

 Marks must be used in their entirety.
-Any variation in the form of the mark must be approved in advance in writing by TPF.
+Any variation in the form of the mark must be approved in advance in writing by TPRF.
 A trademark symbol should follow all prominent uses of the marks.
 Certain types of projects, products and packaging may require additional notices.
 Please contact us for more information and to discuss your intended use.
 Use the trademark symbol as shown below.

-A notice which identifies TPF as the mark's owner must also be used.
+A notice which identifies TPRF as the mark's owner must also be used.
 For example: "The Perl logo is a trademark of the Perl Foundation."